Thornback ray: Life cycle

 Embryos feed solely on yolk.
 Egg cases hatch after about 4–5 months and pups are about 11–13 cm.

 Mating season is from February to September, peaking in June.
 Adults observed to form same-sex aggregations during the mating season with females moving to shallower inshore waters approximately a month before the males.
 Mating does not occur in the Baltic Sea.
 This is one of the fish used by the marine leech Pontobdella muricata as a host.

+Thornback rays reach maturity at between 7-8 years old, and have a maximum known age of 15 years.